Ctrl-Alt-Contributors/Introduction-/Go through this.md

 The basic benefit of this organization is that this is everyones org and you are free to contribute anything you like any help you need.
-Let suppose you are building a personel project or you are at a hackathon and you need some advices or any help the team is here to help you guys out .
+Let's suppose you are building a personal project or you are at a hackathon and you need some advices or any help the team is here to help you guys out.

-Also there will be things explained from a beginners level to advanced level .
+Also there will be things explained from a beginners level to advanced level.

 Every month the best Contributors will be **rewarded with swags**